onepanelio/core-docs/docs/getting-started/quickstart.md

 Installing and running Onepanel is easy.
 First, you install the CLI (`opctl`).
 Using `opctl`, you will generate a `params.yaml` file and configure your deployment.
 Once complete, you can access your deployment from any browser, use your Kubernetes auth to login and finally run a workflow.

 ## Step 0: Create a local Kubernetes cluster
-You can run a single-node Kubernetes cluster on your desktop using a [Multipass](https://multipass.run/) VM and [MicroK8s](https://microk8s.io/)

-First, install Multipass for your operating system:
+First, create a Kubernetes cluster in one of the following cloud providers:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';